mmazzarolo/mmazzarolo.com/content/blog/2021-04-27-nextjs-robots-txt/index.md

 }
 ```

-Or by adding by invoking it during the Webpack build step in `next.config.js`:
+Or by invoking it during the Webpack build step in `next.config.js`:

 ```js
 module.exports = {